How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 About everyone watching you at the gym (they're not)

-Psychologists call it the spotlight effect: we dramatically overestimate how much other people notice us, because we're each the main character of exactly one story — our own.
+Psychologists call it the spotlight effect: we badly overestimate how much other people notice us, because each of us is the main character of exactly one story — our own.
 The intimidating regular in the corner is thinking about their next set, their lunch, and a conversation from three days ago they wish had gone differently.
-You do not make the list.
+You don't make the list.

-And the secret nobody tells beginners: experienced lifters like seeing you there.
+And here's the secret nobody tells beginners: experienced lifters like seeing you there.
 Everyone in that room was once a person who didn't know where the light switches were.
-Showing up as an obvious beginner reads as brave, not embarrassing — to the exact people you're worried are judging.
+Showing up as an obvious beginner reads as brave, not embarrassing — to the very people you're worried are judging you.

-Practical armor while the fear fades anyway: go at off-peak hours (mid-morning or later in the evening) while you learn the room.
-Walk in knowing your exercises, so you're never standing in the middle of the floor negotiating with yourself.
+Practical armor while the fear fades on its own: go at off-peak hours (mid-morning, or later in the evening) while you learn the room.
+Walk in knowing your exercises, so you're never stranded in the middle of the floor negotiating with yourself.
 Start on machines — they come with instructions printed on them.
-And ask staff where things are; it's the job, and they're usually glad someone asked.
+And ask staff where things are; it's literally the job, and they're usually glad someone asked.

 Your first ninety days, mapped

-Pulling it together into something you can actually run:
+Pulling it all together into something you can actually run:

 Weeks 1–2: Attendance only.
 Your single goal is to show up three times each week.
 The workouts can be short, light, and imperfect.
-You are not training your muscles yet; you are training the habit of arriving.
+You're not training your muscles yet — you're training the habit of arriving.
 Grade yourself on attendance and nothing else.

 Weeks 3–6: Add structure.
 Settle into your one-exercise-per-pattern workout.
 Start logging — every exercise, every weight, every rep, every session.
 The logbook is now the scoreboard.